Kuanhao-Chao/splam/README.md

 There are two main use case scenarios:

 1. Improving your **alignment file**.
-Splam evaluates the quality of spliced alignments and removes those that contain spurious splice junctions.
-This removal process significantly enhances the quality of downstream transcriptome assemblies [[Link](https://ccb.jhu.edu/splam/content/alignment_evaluation.html#alignment-detailed-section)].
+Splam evaluates the quality of spliced alignments and removes those containing spurious splice junctions.
+This significantly enhances the quality of downstream transcriptome assemblies [[Link](https://ccb.jhu.edu/splam/content/alignment_evaluation.html#alignment-detailed-section)].

 2. Evaluating the quality of introns in your **annotation file or assembled transcripts** [[Link](https://ccb.jhu.edu/splam/content/annotation_evaluation.html#annotation-detailed-section)].